Management Response

 Responsible Deadline Status Comments

-Capacity development and in-person trainings and thematic webinars convened to address capacity needs, facilitate peer-to-peer learning and promote a coordinated, corporate approach to Humanitarian Action HACRO 2020/06 Ongoing GiHA trainings in WCARO, ESARO, APRO, ASRO.
+Capacity development and in-person trainings and thematic webinars convened to address capacity needs, facilitate peer-to-peer learning and promote a coordinated, corporate approach to Humanitarian Action HACRO 2020/06 Overdue-Initiated GiHA trainings in WCARO, ESARO, APRO, ASRO.
 Country level trainings provided in Turkey, oPt.
 Dedicated discussions have been held on issues related to rapid gender assessment of humanitarian programming, promoting women’s leadership in humanitarian settings and partnerships with local women’s organizations as well as key elements for promoting gender transformative Cash based initiatives and programming.
 In 2020, in-person trainings were placed on hold.
 Separately, in 2020, more regular online discussions with Regional Humanitarian Advisors has facilitated a smoother information flow.

 Finalize UNWs Crisis Management Protocols and Fast Track processes HACRO, DMA, Legal 2019/12 Completed A Crisis management policy was finalized but thie activity progress is put on hold due to change management process and requires further clarification with SPRED & Security focal points